dark skies are disappearing;

 Help Keep the Night Dark

-If you’re visiting, keep outdoor camp lights to a minimum, and try to use dim-wattage warm-toned lighting (e.g. firelight tones, as opposed to the cool blue light of white LEDs).
+keep outdoor camp lights to a minimum, and try to use dim-wattage warm-toned lighting (e.g. firelight tones, as opposed to the cool blue light of “white” or daylight LEDs).
 Red or green filters for flashlights and camp lanterns provide illumination without weakening your night vision or polluting the surrounding area – these can be bought, or made out of light gels & duct tape, or holiday-color saran wrap & a rubber band.
 Please don’t spotlight wildlife.
-Let your hosts know if area lighting is brighter than necessary, or on more hours than necessary – they’ll save in energy expenses, as well, by moderating wattage output.
+Let your hosts know if area lighting is brighter than necessary, or on longer than necessary – they’ll save in energy expenses, as well.

-We need community support for this project to succeed, and we welcome your questions and involvement.
+We need community support to keep the night sky dark over Cook Forest, and we welcome your questions and involvement.